Here are some commonly asked questions which we hope will make understanding your Member statement easier.

 Binding death benefit nomination

-A binding death benefit nomination lets you decide who will receive your benefit when you die.
-If you’ve got a valid binding death benefit nomination at the time of your death, we must pay your benefit to whoever you’ve selected, in the proportions you’ve chosen, even if your circumstances have changed since you made the choice.
+If you have a valid binding death benefit nomination at the time of your death, we must pay your benefit to whoever you’ve selected, in the proportions you’ve chosen.
 So, it’s important to review your nomination whenever your circumstances change.
 Your binding death benefit nomination is valid for three years from the date you sign it and have it witnessed.
 It can apply to all of your accounts or you can have a different nomination for each of your Tasplan accounts.

-You can make, update or cancel your nomination at any time by completing the:
+You can make, review or cancel your nomination at any time by completing the:

-Or call us on 1800 005 166 and we’ll mail you a paper copy.
 Because it’s a legal document, the form mustn’t contain any amendments or corrections, and we need to receive the original copy of your completed form – we can’t accept scanned copies.

 Your investment in Tasplan is recorded as a number of units.
 Your account balance is determined as the number of units you hold in each investment option multiplied by the unit price of that option.